WavingSketch/Waving-Sketch/README.md

 # WavingSketch: An Unbiased and Generic Sketch for Finding Top-k Items in Data Streams

-This repository contains all related code of our paper "WavingSketch: An Unbiased and Generic Sketch for Finding Top-k Items in Data Streams".
+This repository contains all related codes of our paper "WavingSketch: An Unbiased and Generic Sketch for Finding Top-k Items in Data Streams".

 ## Introduction